 - 1848 Gilbert & Bennett Manufacturing Co. begins operations in Georgetown

-- 1989 Gilbert & Bennett Manufacturing Co. declares bankruptcy and closes the mill
+- 1989 Gilbert & Bennett declares bankruptcy and closes the mill

 - 2004 GLDC develops plans for a mixed-use walkable village district

-- 2005 CT Legislature passes legislation creating a Georgetown Special Taxing District
+- 2005 Legislature passes legislation creating a Georgetown Special Taxing District

 - 2005 Georgetown Special Taxing District receives $5mm in Federal funds from the US Department of Agriculture to finance a buildout of Redding’s sewer plant

 - 2008 Financial crash of 2008 stalls redevelopment